 However, the inhibitory effects of phytic acid on the absorption of zinc can be minimized with methods like soaking, heating, sprouting, fermenting and leavening.
 Research also shows that the absorption of zinc can be improved by using yeast-based breads and sourdough breads, sprouts, and presoaked legumes.

 The best way to achieve optimal zinc levels is to consume two to three servings of these zinc foods per day:

 Lamb is a rich source of many vitamins minerals.
 In addition to zinc, lamb contains vitamin B12, riboflavin, selenium, niacin, phosphorus and iron.

 1 cup: 6.6 milligrams (44 percent DV)

-Pumpkin seeds and pumpkin seed oil are able to reduce the risk of breast cancer in post-menopausal women, according to research published in Nutrition and Cancer.
+Pumpkin seeds and pumpkin seed oil are shown to be a key food for maintaining health in post-menopausal women.
 Pumpkin seeds are also good for prostate health, and they promote your mental health.

 3. Hemp Seeds

 1 ounce: 5 milligrams (34 percent DV)